 Find out how chunks of ice break away from glaciers - a natural process called calving.

 What happened to the Titanic?
 Where are icebergs found?
 What is an iceberg calf?
-In small groups, investigate icebergs further by exploring various electronic and traditional resources.
+In small groups, students investigate icebergs by exploring various electronic and traditional resources.
 Take notes in an organized format.
 Work together to summarize main ideas in a written report that will be also presented orally.

 Explore how gravity and the moon affect tides.
 Find out how tides are useful to man.